-As a user, what should you know about the Instagram virus?
-How should you secure your Instagram account if ever you encounter one?
+As a social media user, you must learn about the Instagram Virus.
+Additionally, you should secure your Instagram account if you ever encounter it.

 The Instagram Virus

-Much like its traditional and scientific equivalent, the Instagram virus takes in many forms and sizes.
-Among this Instagram scam’s common variations include the following:
+Like its traditional and scientific equivalent, the Instagram Virus takes many forms and sizes.
+Common variations of this Instagram scam include the following:

 The Ugly List

-Using a hacked account, malicious individuals tag followers in a post with a comment stating how they are in some list of ugly people.
-Tagged comments such as these may look like “OMG, ur included in this list of ugly people” or “wow, your account is ranked #15 in this ugly list.”
+Using a hacked account, malicious individuals tag followers in a post with a comment stating they’re in a supposed list of ugly people.
+So, tagged comments such as these may look like “OMG, ur included in this list of ugly people” or “wow, your account is ranked #15 in this ugly list.”

 The Nasty List

-The Nasty List Instagram virus is a slight variation of the Ugly List.
-It works the same way.
+The Nasty List Instagram virus differs slightly from the Ugly List but works similarly.
 However, it uses direct messaging instead of tagging people in posts or comments to target their victims.

 The Hot List

 The Hot List virus is very similar to The Nasty List Instagram virus.
-However, the Hot List virus tricks people into thinking that they are part of a list of hot and attractive users.
-Its goal to collect users’ account details and information are similar to the Ugly List and Nasty List viruses.
+However, the Hot List virus tricks people into thinking they are part of a list of hot and attractive users.
+It aims to collect users’ account details and information, similar to the Ugly and Nasty List scams.

 Who Viewed Your Instagram Profile

-How Can I Tell if I Have It?
+How Can I Tell if I Have an Instagram Virus?